Skip to main content

 - Provide `title` + `part` + `section` for one section, or omit `section` to fetch the whole part

-- Current single-section reads are served from the local mirror when ready (the `source` is reported); historical dates, whole-part fetches, and a cold mirror fall back to the live eCFR versioner
+- Current single-section reads are served from the local mirror when ready (the `source` is reported); historical dates, whole-part fetches, appendix reads, and a cold mirror fall back to the live eCFR versioner

 ai-agentscyanheadsecfrfederal-registergovernmentmcpmcp-servermodel-context-protocolregulationstypescript